Application Plugin Development Guidelines

-• Plugins cannot contain infringing code, icons, images, etc.
+• Plugins must not contain any infringing code, icons, images, etc.

-• The plugin source code must be complete and cannot be encrypted.
+• The source code of the plugin must be complete and must not be encrypted.

-• Plugins must provide complete functionality and cannot have simple functions.
+• The plugin must provide complete functionality and cannot be a simple feature.

-• Complete function introduction and documentation must be provided.
+• Complete feature descriptions and documentation must be provided.

 Each application plugin has a unique identifier composed of letters.
-This identifier affects the source code directory of the application plugin, the namespace of the class, and the prefix of the plugin database table.
+This identifier affects the source directory name, class namespace, and database table prefix of the plugin.

-Assuming the developer uses "foo" as the plugin identifier, the source code directory for the plugin will be {main project}/plugin/foo, the corresponding plugin namespace will be plugin\foo, and the table prefix will be foo_.
+Assuming the developer uses foo as the plugin identifier, the directory for the plugin source code would be {main_project}/plugin/foo, the corresponding plugin namespace would be plugin\foo, and the table prefix would be foo_.

-Since the identifier is unique throughout the network, developers need to check if the identifier is available before development.
-The check address is Application Identifier Check.
+Since the identifier must be globally unique, developers need to check whether the identifier is available before development.
+The checking address is Application Identifier Check.

 Database

-• Table names consist of lowercase letters a-z and underscores _.
+• Table names are composed of lowercase letters a-z and underscores _.

-• The plugin data table should have the plugin identifier as a prefix.
-For example, the "article" table for the "foo" plugin is foo_article.
+• Plugin data tables should use the plugin identifier as a prefix, for example, the article table for the foo plugin would be foo_article.

-• Database ORM can use Laravel or ThinkORM.
+• Database ORM can use either Laravel or think-orm.

 PSR Standards